ncpa0/pr-changelog-gen/README.md

 ##### Default: `true`

 When enabled this option will group PRs in the changelog by their title matchers.
 If a PR has multiple title matchers the matcher specified first in the `pr-changelog-gen.prTitleMatcher` section of your `package.json` will be used.
 If a matcher has no label, it will be grouped under the `Other` section.

+#### -q --no-output

+When enabled generated changelog will not be written to any file or printed to stdout, this option is specifically intended for when the `pr-changelog-gen` is used from a node script.

+#### -u --output-to-stdout

+When enabled, instead of writing the changelog to a file, it will be printed into the console standard output.

 #### -s --sloppy